jlmelville/smallvis/docs/pacmap.md

 ## Changelog

+* January 11 2022
+  * Add a note to mention that counts of near neighbors exclude the "self" neighbor.
 * December 25 2021
   * Add the 20NG dataset to the analysis of the effect of PCA.
   * Regenerate the scaled nearest neighbor histograms due to a bug in my scaled